This article explores 15 tips to create a successful blog post as a step-by-step guide.

 15. SEO: Page Title & Meta Description

 Writing a successful blog post can be time-consuming, technical, and it will be a futile effort if you don’t get found in search engine results.
 Using the WordPress Yoast SEO plugin will definitely give you an edge.
 Yoast is the number one WordPress SEO plugin because it gives invaluable tools to write the best content for maximum search engine results.

 Be sure that the SEO Page Title and Meta Description includes the same keyword phrase you are attempting to rank for.

 Don’t forget to look at what your competition is doing in the Google search results!
-Lastly and most importantly, don’t skip this step!
+Backlinks are an important part of ranking your article.
+The following is a video on how to use a backlink building strategy.
+Don’t skip this step!

 How do you think your current blog reads when compared to these tips to create a successful blog post?
 Let us know in the comments below.

 For help designing your blog call 602-633-4758 or contact Golden Oak Web Design.